danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 ### Discussion history

-The discussion firstly recorded in the issue [KT-14934](https://youtrack.jetbrains.com/issue/KT-14934/Enforce-parameter-usage-only-in-named-form) on the Kotlin Youtrack.
-At some point the discussion about argument labels was included, but soon after creation it was separated into a dedicated issue (more about that in its corresponding document).
+The discussion was first recorded in the issue [KT-14934](https://youtrack.jetbrains.com/issue/KT-14934/Enforce-parameter-usage-only-in-named-form) on the Kotlin Youtrack.
+The discussion about argument labels was included at some point, but soon after creation, it was separated into a dedicated issue (more about that in its corresponding document).

-In the beginning, the idea was to allow developers to specify for certain parameters that they should be provided only with arguments in named form, prohibiting the positional usage of such arguments.
+Initially, the idea was to allow developers to specify for specific parameters that they should be provided only with arguments in named form, prohibiting the positional usage of such arguments.

-It was stated, that this behaviour will be useful for the parameters, that are not direct input of a function, but rather some options that affect the function behavior, like Boolean flags (for which there is already an [inspection present](https://youtrack.jetbrains.com/issue/KTIJ-1634), and a request for more sophisticated one [exists for three years now](https://youtrack.jetbrains.com/issue/KTIJ-18880/Consider-more-sophisticated-inspection-for-same-looking-arguments-without-corresponding-parameter-names)).
+It was stated that this behaviour would be useful for the parameters that are not direct input of a function, but rather some options that affect the function behaviour, like Boolean flags (for which there is already an [inspection present](https://youtrack.jetbrains.com/issue/KTIJ-1634), and a request for more sophisticated one [exists for three years now](https://youtrack.jetbrains.com/issue/KTIJ-18880/Consider-more-sophisticated-inspection-for-same-looking-arguments-without-corresponding-parameter-names)).

-The initial idea is still present in this work, with some additional ideas to think about, including applying the modifier not only to an argument, but to functions and other units (classes, files...)
+The initial idea is still present in this work, with some additional ideas to consider, including applying the modifier to an argument, functions, and other units (such as classes and files)

 There were many further discussions both in the issue (and a few other issues) and in the posts at [Kotlin Discussions](https://discuss.kotlinlang.org/t/add-annotation-or-other-mechanism-to-force-named-arguments-for-method/15636) revolving around these features.
-Several findings and points from them will be present in this document.
+Several findings and points from them are present in this document.

 ### Possible benefits

-Adding a feature to a programming language, especially a big one, requires much work and can lead to significant changes and increased support and attention from the language development team, therefore it needs a proper motivation and requests from the language community, which is the case in this situation.
+Adding a feature to a programming language, especially a big one, requires much work and can lead to significant changes and increased support and attention from the language development team.
+Therefore, it needs proper motivation and requests from the language community, which is the case in this situation.

 Two common reasons between this feature and Argument Labels are already described in the introduction document, even though we still can briefly mention them here:

-1. Introduction of enforced named form can enforce explicit indication of the meaning of the arguments passed, especially when the arguments are literals or objects, constructed in place.
+1. Introduction of enforced named form can enforce explicit indication of the meaning of the arguments passed, especially when the arguments are literals or objects constructed in place.
 Such direct indication of meaning makes the code more self-documenting
 2. Changing APIs and libraries under development can benefit from enforcing named form for the arguments that can be affected by changes in future.
-When all such arguments are passed strictly in named form, they can freely be reordered on the side of the developer without any changes needed from the end user.
-Apart from that, new parameters with default values could be added to the function, and it would not break the existing calls regardless of place they were added.
-Bonus: trailing lambdas are usually the last argument (and positional...), which makes new added arguments to be second-to-last.
+When all such arguments are passed strictly in named form, they can freely be reordered on the developer's side without any changes needed from the end user.
+Apart from that, new parameters with default values could be added to the function, and it would not break the existing calls regardless of the place they were added.
+Bonus: trailing lambdas are usually the last argument (and positional), which makes newly added arguments to be second-to-last.

-More about these reasons can be read back in the introduction document, while here some more specific reasons will be described.
+More about these reasons can be read in the introduction document, while more specific reasons are described here.

 #### Explicit indication of arguments meaning

-Even though this benefit is already partly described in the introduction, it can be useful to restate it once more with more examples and references.
+Even though this benefit is already partly described in the introduction, restating it once more with more examples and references can be helpful.

-If a function has many parameters of the same type, especially when this type is primitive, and, even more, when the arguments are passed as constants or objects created at the call site, it becomes easy to mix up different parameters, ultimately resulting in hard-to-detect bugs.
+Suppose a function has many parameters of the same type, especially when this type is primitive and even more when the arguments are passed as constants or objects created at the call site.
+In that case, it becomes easy to mix up different parameters, ultimately resulting in hard-to-detect bugs.

-Easiest to imagine examples of this kind include functions with boolean flags to configure the function’s behavior, or some various numerical parameters being passed to configure or tune function's behaviour.
+Most straightforward examples of this kind include functions with boolean flags to configure the function’s behaviour or various numerical parameters being passed to configure or tune the function's behaviour.

 **Enforcing named arguments form** can be used to solve this problem.
-The developer can mark the function or some of its parameters as requiring a named form and then everyone who will use it will have to specify the names of arguments, explicitly indicating the meaning of passed arguments.
+The developer can mark the function or some parameters as requiring a named form.
+Then, everyone using it will have to specify the names of arguments, explicitly indicating the meaning of passed arguments.

 The problem is not a new thing, so there are already related solutions as boolean literal inspection (solution to [KTIJ-1634](https://youtrack.jetbrains.com/issue/KTIJ-1634/Add-inspection-for-boolean-literals-passed-without-using-named-parameters-feature)) as well as requests for more in-depth inspections ([KTIJ-18880](https://youtrack.jetbrains.com/issue/KTIJ-18880/Consider-more-sophisticated-inspection-for-same-looking-arguments-without-corresponding-parameter-names))